 Assemble Your Team

 One of the greatest mistakes that security professionals make when building an ICS security program is that they end up working in silos without oversight.
-Per Leidos, security professionals need to make sure they enlist the help of someone, preferably the information security manager, with authority to oversee the initiative.
-In that context, they can begin dividing up tasks among a dynamic team that ideally consists of IT personnel, control engineers, control system operators, security subject matter experts and enterprise risk management staff members.
+Security professionals should enlist the help of someone with authority, such as an information security manager, to oversee the initiative.
+In that context, they can begin dividing up and delegating tasks among a dynamic team that ideally consists of IT personnel, control engineers, control system operators, security subject matter experts and enterprise risk management staff members.

 Define Scope and Security Policies